fletchmeyers/Automated_Watering_System/README.md

 1. GitHub → profile picture → Settings → Developer settings → Personal access tokens → Tokens (classic)
 2. Generate new token (classic)
 3. Check the `repo` scope
-4. Copy the token immediately
+4. Copy the token immediately — you won't see it again

 Store the token in the remote URL so git doesn't prompt for it on every push: